 You can begin watching the site for confirmation that your return has been received once you've filed.
 It will also tell you when it's been approved and submitted for processing.
 Understanding the timeline can give you a rough idea of when you can realistically expect your money.

-If you file electronically, you’ll receive a receipt confirmation from the IRS.
-After that point, you can monitor the status of your refund through the IRS Refund Status page.
+You’ll receive a receipt confirmation from the IRS immediately if you file electronically.
+You can monitor the status of your refund through the IRS Refund Status page after that point.

-How to Check if Tax Return Was Filed
+How to Check if Your Return Was Filed

-Once you’ve filed your taxes, you’ll need to bookmark the IRS Refund Status page, which can be found at irs.gov/refunds.
-You’ll also see a link to the refund page on the main IRS site.
-To check your refund status, you’ll have to provide your Social Security number, your filing status and the exact amount of the refund you’re expecting.
-You won’t be able to check this site until 24 hours after you submit your return electronically, but the information updates every 24 hours, usually overnight.
-If you mail a paper return, you probably won’t see any data on the IRS Refund Status page for at least four weeks.
+Provide your Social Security number, your filing status and the exact amount of the refund you’re expecting to check your refund status.
+The site should have information about your return 24 hours after you submit it electronically.
+The information updates every 24 hours, usually overnight.
+You probably won’t see any data on the IRS Refund Status page for at least four weeks if you mail in a paper return.

 Confirming Your Filing

-Today, representatives manually review each return for errors, correct any that can be easily fixed and approve returns for refunds.
-Once a return has been approved, it can then go to the refund processing center, where payment is remitted based on the method the taxpayer specified.
-If the taxpayer wants a paper-based check, it will need to be printed and mailed via the postal system.
-However, if the taxpayer is OK with a direct deposit, the funds can be transferred electronically, which is a much quicker process.
+Representatives manually review each paper tax return for errors.
+They correct those that can be easily fixed and forward them to the refund processing center.
+Payment is remitted based on the method the taxpayer selected on their return.
+A paper check must be printed and mailed via the postal system if you don't request direct deposit.
+Transferring the funds electronically is a much quicker process.